What Is Bioengineered Food? And What Are the Pros and Cons?

 Plus, there's no way to be sure how GMOs' DNA will react to DNA in people, animals, or the environment.
 Unforeseen allergies in people and animals and consequences to the food chain of a particular ecosystem are just two examples.

 The Center of Food Safety also points out that genetically modified food is "inherently unstable."
-The companies making GMOs may not understand enough about how to put different genes together and this could have all kinds of consequences over time.
-Foods once considered safe could become toxic once they become unsteady and that could cause any number of problems.
+The companies making GMOs may not understand enough about putting different genes together, which could have all kinds of consequences over time.
+Foods once considered safe could become toxic once they become unsteady, which could cause problems.
 This is especially true when you consider how widely these foods are distributed.